alandekok/jlibtool/README.md

     $ cc jlibtool.c -o jlibtool

-If you don't have a working C compiler, use libtool.
+If you don't have a working C compiler, don't use jlibtool.

 ## Portability